geekq/jetty-rackup/README.markdown

-Reading and trying all the warbler stuff, we had enough of packaging and wanted to do it the Ruby/Sinatra way (with a standalone script, where one can conciously start things like `run Sinatra::Application` from a rackup script).
+Reading and trying all the warbler stuff, we had enough of packaging and wanted to do it the Ruby/Sinatra way (with a standalone script, where one can consciously start things like `run Sinatra::Application` from a rackup script).

 Embedding jetty is also mentioned in the jetty documentation "For many